 - Dispose of unused liquid medication after 14 days.

-- Unneeded medications should be disposed of in unique ways to ensure that children, pets, and others cannot consume them.
+- Unneeded medications should be disposed of uniquely to ensure that children, pets, and others cannot consume them.

 - Never flush this medication down the toilet.